antfu/case-police/CONTRIBUTING.md

 ## Dictionary Guidelines

-Before you adding new entries to our dictionary, please read the following guidelines carefully.
+Before you add new entries to our dictionary, please read the following guidelines carefully.

 - The key in [dict.json](./dict.json) has to be in lowercase and alphabetically sorted.
 - Avoid entries that are common English words. (e.g. `Ruby`, `Android` could be matched in a common English sentence but not necessary refer to the brand/technology)